sapcc/maia/README.md

 Password: ********
 ```

 If you omit the scope information (the part right of the `|`), Maia will choose a project for you.
+You can switch to any
+other project via the dropdown menu on the top-right side.

 ```
 Username: myUser@mydomain